alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-29-christians-have-distorted-christianity.md

 ---
+group6: true
+hijri: Dhul-Hijjah 8, 1441 AH
+lang: en
 layout: post
-title: "The distortion that Christianity underwent is confirmed"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 9643, Question 4"
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 9643, Question 4
-category: [non-muslim]
-hijri: "Dhul-Hijjah 8, 1441 AH"
-lang: en
+summary: The Christians have distorted Christianity from the original religion revealed to their prophet, Jesus, peace be upon him.
+The evidence for this is their claims that Jesus is the son of Allah and that they say that Allah is one of three.
+tags:
+- alifta
+title: The distortion that Christianity underwent is confirmed
 translation: false
-tags: [alifta]
-summary: "The Christians have distorted Christianity from the original religion revealed to their prophet, Jesus, peace be upon him.
-The evidence for this is their claims that Jesus is the son of Allah and that they say that Allah is one of three."
-group6: true
 ---

 ### Question: